jf-tech/omniparser/README.md

     ```
 ## Playground

+You can use https://omniparser.herokuapp.com/ (might need to wait for a few seconds for heroku instance to wake up)
-You can use https://omniparser.herokuapp.com/ for trying out schemas and inputs and see how the transform works.
+for trying out schemas and inputs and see how the transform works.

-If you don't know how to start, take a look at existing samples:
+If you don't know where to start, take a look at existing samples:
 - [json examples](./samples/omniv2/json)
 - [xml examples](./samples/omniv2/xml).